 Can I wash knitwear?

 Wash less frequently.
 This might seem counterintuitive, but the less you have to wet knitwear, the better.
-As such, we've developed our Eau de Lavande Wool Spray together with paraben-free Belgian brand Marie-Stella-Maris to refresh your chunky knit jumper while leaving a subtle scent of lavender.
+As such, we've developed our Eau de Lavande Wool Spray together with paraben-free Dutch brand Marie-Stella-Maris to refresh your chunky knit jumper while leaving a subtle scent of lavender.
 The scent is not only super calming – but keeps sweater-destroying moths away.

 How to wash knitwear?

 Now for when it comes to washing your beloved oversized knitwear cardigan or knitwear sweater, the steps are pretty simple